-Shonto Preparatory Schools accepts enrollment application packets for students who range in age from five (5) years old through fourteen (14) years old.
-Student must be five (5) years old by December 31st of the current school year to be eligible for enrollment.
+Shonto Preparatory Schools accepts enrollment application packets for students who range in age from five.

+(5) years old through fourteen (14) years old.
+Students must be five (5) years old by December 31St of the current school year to be eligible for enrollment.
 Attendance, behavior, and academic checks will be completed for students who wish to attend SPS.
 The following criteria will be considered for enrollment:

-A 2.0 GPA is preferred, however enrollment will be considered on an individual basis.
+A 2.0 GPA is preferred.
+However, enrollment will be considered on an individual basis.

-Parent/Guardian must provide all required documents (birth certificate, Certificate of Indian Blood, and other legal document, etc.)
+Parent/Guardian must provide all required documents (birth certificate, Certificate of Indian Blood, and other legal documents, etc.)

-Student must be in good academic standing with previous school.
-If student has been expelled, suspended, or has a behavior contract on file he or she may not be accepted and it is based on an individual case by case basis.
+Students must be in good academic standing with the earlier school.
+If a student has been expelled, suspended, or has a behavior contract on file, he or she may not be accepted, and it is based on an individual case by case basis.

-Student must not have a criminal history or criminal charges pending.
+The student must not have a criminal history or criminal charges pending.

-Enrollment will be open the first 2 weeks of each semester.
+Enrollment will be open for the first 2 weeks of each semester.
 Enrollment is pending until background checks are completed.